The Goyt Valley: then & now

 The maps run from Taxal in the north down to Goyt’s Moss in the south.
 The maps are remarkably accurate – and a testament to the skills of Victorian cartographers.
 Click here to read where the images came from.

-Can’t see the fades?
-The fades are created using software called ‘Flash’.
-Unfortunately, it doesn’t work on all devices – particularly smart phones and tablets.
+*Can’t see the fades?
+They’re created using software called ‘Flash’.
+Unfortunately it doesn’t work on all devices – particularly smart phones and tablets.
 So if you can’t see these examples, this will probably be the reason.
 But if you’re viewing on a laptop or desktop and still can’t see them, you may need to click a link saying ‘Enable Flash’.
 Or check your browser security settings.
 Click here for more advice.

 Above: These two images – an 1888 OS map and today’s satellite photo – come from a wonderful website created by the National Library of Scotland.